Sunday River (ski resort): Competition

 Sunday River is home to the Gould Academy Competition Program for skiing.
 The program is for junior skiers in Alpine skiing (slalom, giant slalom, super G and downhill), Freestyle skiing (moguls and freeride), and Snowboarding (halfpipe, slopestyle, Slalom, Giant Slalom and boardercross), and runs from mid November through March.

-Sunday River is home to the Dumont Cup created by Simon Dumont.
+Sunday River hosted the NCAA skiing championships in 1976, 1999, and 2009.
+It is home to the Dumont Cup, created by Simon Dumont.